We all feel the pressures of “speeding up” and are often being told to “optimize our productivity” and “maximize our efficiency”.

 Remember what I said about turning off devices?
 Well, make sure you plug yourself back in when your work is over.

 Being social is healthy.
 For remote workers, this is especially important.
 As an offsite worker, it can be easy to fall into a place of isolation.
 Remind yourself that you are part of a team or a larger industry with other people.

 Make going to work a team-based effort, whether it is getting to know your clients, your employees, or your coworkers.

 It is important to create a work environment that both uplifts your attitude, while also fostering a place for you to be productive.

-Remembering you are completing this task with other people can help you to connect to what you are doing and decrease your level of stress and anxiety.
+Remembering that you are completing this task with other people can help you connect to what you are doing and decrease your level of stress and anxiety.

 By getting to know your coworkers, you also reiterate your importance and role within the company or project.

 When you know your place in your work environment, the job itself can feel more rewarding.